 - Brush the boule with extra virgin olive oil.
-The reason we brush it and add seeds is to help the separation of the two doughs.
+We brush it and add seeds to help the separation of the two doughs.

 - Using your bench scraper, flip the dough into the bowl.
 Get sesame seeds as far up the sides you can get.

 - Put the bowl with the dough and seeds aside and prepare the other boule the same way.